flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 All submissions must provide a [Metainfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename) that passes [validation](/docs/for-app-authors/metainfo-guidelines/#validation).

+A Metainfo file is mandatory to appear on the Flathub website.

 Metainfo file is optional for runtimes, extensions and baseapps.

 ### Desktop file